DaniNedo/daninedo.github.io/_posts/2019-07-20-startingSMT8programming.md

 <div class="tab-content">
 <div role="tabpanel" class="tab-pane active" id="sdcc_windows">

 To install SDCC on Windows go to the <a href="http://sdcc.sourceforge.net/snap.php#Windows">downloads page</a> and get the latest installer.
 Execute it and follow the instalation steps.
-Once the tool is installed add it to Windows PATH as shown in <a href="https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/">this tutorial</a>.
+Once the tool is installed add it to Windows PATH.
+If you don't know how to do it follow <a href="https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/">this tutorial</a>.
 The default binary directory is: <code>C:\Program Files\SDCC\bin</code>.
 </div>

 <div role="tabpanel" class="tab-pane" id="sdcc_linuxwsl">

 To install SDCC on Linux or Windows Subsystem for Linux open a terminal and run: